MrSquigy/toy-machine/README.md

 # Toy Machine
-This is part of a bigger project called [systoy](https://github.com/MrSquigy/systoy), which is my complete toy system.
-Right now, it contains only this basic virtual machine and an assembler for it (Get the [tasm assembler](https://github.com/MrSquigy/tasm)).
+This is part of a bigger project, [systoy](https://github.com/MrSquigy/systoy), which is my (in)complete toy system.
+Right now, it only contains this basic virtual machine and an assembler for it (Get the [tasm assembler](https://github.com/MrSquigy/tasm)).

 When running the file, a helpful introductory message will list all available commands.
 They are not documented here because they will be updated rapidly.